MathuxNY-73/leetcode/README.md

 - [X] Find a better solution in C. Using stacks it is possible to bring down the time complexity to O(N).
 - [X] Submit solution.
 Got correct in 4 ms with 6 MB
+- [X] Using two pointers in C++ goes even faster.
+The time complexity is O(N) has each cell is visited only once and the program uses only O(1) extra space.
+- [X] Submit solution.
+Got correct in 4 ms with 8 MB
 - [X] Problem solved